 Gear for Rock Climbers vs. Gear for Boulderers

 Given that rock climbing and bouldering are performed in such different manners, it’s no surprise that they require different climbing gear needs.
-Rock climbers need significantly more climbing gear than boulderers.
+Rock climbers need significantly more rock climbing equipment than boulderers.

-Aside from the chalk and climbing shoes that any type of climbing requires, rock climbing calls for a harness, a rope, quickdraws, a personal anchor system, a belay device, and a helmet.
+Aside from the chalk and climbing shoes that any form/ type of climbing requires, rock climbing calls for a harness, a rope, quickdraws, a personal anchor system, a belay device ( made up of an ATC and Carabiner) and lastly, a helmet.
 On the other hand, all you need to boulder is a crashpad and some trustworthy friends to spot you.

 Which is more beginner-friendly

 Rock climbing and bouldering both pose distinct challengers for beginners.
 One the one hand, rock climbing is a mentally difficult sport to begin.
 It can be a great challenge for those who suffer from fear of heights.
 Also, there are a lot of safety measures that must be learned and memorised.

 On the other hand, bouldering requires much more raw strength than rock climbing.
 This means it can be more physically demanding for new climbers who have not yet developed climbing-specific muscles.
 In summary, rock climbing is harder for beginners who struggle with fear of heights, while bouldering is more of a challenge for beginners who lack finger and upper-body strength.

 Though both forms of sport poses risk, both rock climbing and bouldering can be safe activities when correctly executed.
 Both present the possibility of overuse injuries, such as finger tendon/ pulley strains and shoulder injuries, and both present the possibility of accident-incurred injuries.